Which Principle Underlies Cognitive Therapy

 Introduction: The Cognitive Model

 At its heart, cognitive therapy operates on the cognitive model, a framework proposing that our interpretations of events, rather than the events themselves, are the primary determinants of our emotional and behavioral reactions.
-This contrasts with traditional behavioral therapies that focus solely on observable behaviors and their environmental triggers.
+Also, this contrasts with traditional behavioral therapies that focus solely on observable behaviors and their environmental triggers.
 Instead, cognitive therapy recognizes the crucial role of internal mental processes – our thoughts, beliefs, and assumptions – in shaping our experience.
 The model emphasizes that distorted or unhelpful thinking patterns contribute significantly to psychological distress.

 Core Principles of Cognitive Therapy